 Psychology Internships, Practicum and Professional Training

-A hallmark of our Doctor of Psychology program is the integration of classroom learning and clinical training, and students benefit from this approach immediately.
+A hallmark of our Clinical Psychology PsyD program is the integration of classroom learning and clinical training, and students benefit from this approach immediately.
 Beginning in the first year and continuing throughout the program, field training placements are paired with a required course.
-By the end of the PsyD degree program, doctoral students will have a minimum of one year of clerkship (year 1), two years or practicum (years 2 and 3) and one full-time or two half-time internships (final years).
+By the end of the PsyD degree program, doctoral students will have a minimum of one year of clerkship (year 1), two years or practicum (years 2 and 3), and one full-time or two half-time internships (final years).

 Conduct Meaningful Research